I love giving tips on how to make beautiful decorations out of common items.

 Because Roses Are so Much Cooler Than Normal Napkins

-Bandits always leave their mark at the houses they rob (at least according to Home Alone), and I always leave my mark when I go out to eat.
-Literally every restaurant, dining hall, or wedding I go to that has cloth napkins, I always leave roses on the table.
+Bandits always leave their mark on the houses they rob (at least according to Home Alone), and I always leave my mark when I go out to eat.
+Literally, every restaurant, dining hall, or wedding I go to that has cloth napkins; I always leave roses on the table.
 I can't help myself.